 But it is.
 Earl Webb’s 67 doubles is a major league record, one that’s stood since 1931, more than four score ago, as Honest Abe might say.
 It’s a record that’s withstood the test of time and seems unassailable.
 But this season, Mr. Webb has a serious challenger.
 With a week left in the season, that unbelievable 67 is in danger of being bumped off the top of the list.

 How does someone hit 67 doubles?
-Today, if a batter hits 30 doubles, it’s a good season.
+Today, if a player hits 30 doubles, it’s a good season.
 A 40-double season puts a hitter in contention for the league lead most years.
 And 50, well 50 is rare.

 When he was only 12 years old, Earl was lowered into the ground to work as a coal miner in Tennessee.
 It was a much different time, before child labor laws, before the minimum wage, before we realized how bat-shit crazy it is to lower anyone deep into Mother Earth to extract dead plant matter.

 “At 14 years of age,” Webb said, “I began to drive a blind mule in the mines that had not been up in the daylight for 12 years.
-I was paid eight cents and hour for that.”
+I was paid eight cents an hour for that.”

 Ok, that sounds terrifying.
 For the boy and the mule.